 The first, arranged by Raymond Oppenheimer, took place at Maidenhead and Temple GC’s on 23rd and 24th July.
-The second against a British PGA team at Royal Mid-Surrey G.C. on 26th and 27th July.

 Here are some photo’s from the Oppenheimer match programme: –

 No Scotsman were included in the GB&I Walker Cup team for the first time; six Englishmen and four Irishmen making up the party.
 Lucas, who was known for his lack of self-confidence when it came to his golf, chose not to include himself in his line-ups.
-Unusually Lucas chose not utilise his fellow Englishman ‘Bunny’ Millward.
+Lucas also chose not utilise his fellow Englishman ‘Bunny’ Millward.

 In the post World War II austerity period we will forgive The R&A this breach of the amateur status rules.
 Free team suits from Moss Bros in response for some advertising presumably.